 To get a closer determination of your cost, first figure out what you need.
 You will need to determine the type of foam and the thickness you will need for the project.
 There are two types of spray foam: Open Cell and Closed Cell.

-Open cell foam is mostly used in roof lines, attics, exterior wall and for sound proofing.
+Open-cell foam is mostly used in rooflines, attics, exterior walls, and for soundproofing.

-Closed cell foam is mostly used for crawl spaces, basement and for commercial/industrial building.
+Closed-cell foam is mostly used for crawl spaces, basements, and for commercial/industrial buildings.
 It is also used where a high R-value is needed with minimal thickness.

 Next, you will need to determine your board footage.

 Take the sq. footage of the area you want to spray and multiply it by the depth in inches of that area.
-A section which is 50’ in length and 10’ tall and framed on 2’x4’ wood studs would be 3-1/2” deep.
-With an above grade wood-framed wall, you will want to use open cell spray to the full thickness of the wall stud.
+A section that is 50’ in length and 10’ tall and framed on 2’x4’ wood studs would be 3-1/2” deep.
+With an above-grade wood-framed wall, you will want to use open-cell spray to the full thickness of the wall stud.

 50 x 10 x 3.5 = 1,750 board feet